-- Humane Letters 9.5 credits
+- Rhetoric 4 credits

 - Mathematics 4 credits

+- History 4 credits

 - Language 4 credits

 - Science 4 credits

+- Theology 4 credits

-- Fine Arts 2.5 credits
+- Fine Arts 4 credits

 Since the goal is to develop students who are schooled in the seven liberal arts as opposed to creating specialists in a particular field, PCS will not have a wide range of course options available for selection by the student.
 (Students transferring from other schools will receive appropriate transfer credit and be granted equivalency or a waiver based upon a review of the individual's high school transcripts.)